christian-pustianu/Boids-Simulation/readme.md

 Simulation of natural schooling behaviour in fish.
 Programmed in C++ with OpenGL, GLFW, and various other libraries (described in `third_party.md`).
 All `.obj` models were created by me in Blender.

-A demo of this simulation can be found [here](https://youtu.be/mlxYGclOZXI).
+A demo of this simulation can be found [here](https://youtu.be/mlxYGclOZXI) and the report of the dissertation [here](https://github.com/christian-pustianu/Boids-Simulation/blob/main/Dissertation%20Report.pdf).

 # User Manual